 The Öresund Bridge connects Copenhagen in Denmark to Malmö in Sweden.
-The bridge is an incredible feat of engineering and this morning we drove on the bridge in our motorhome, after leaving the wonderful city of Copenhagen.
+The bridge is an incredible feat of engineering and this morning we drove on the bridge in our motorhome, with aim of visiting Stockholm with a motorhome.

 The bridge is a combination of a tunnel, an artificial island and a bridge with a total length of 18km.
 The Öresund Bridge itself is over 5 miles long and is the longest connected road and rail bridge in Europe.
 At its highest point the road is 57 metres above the sea.